 In Portugal phytotherapy is regulated by law on the provision of non-conventional therapies.

-In Romania herbal therapy is recognized as a CAM therapy in the group “herbal practice” in the law on CAM.
+In Romania herbal practice is recognized as a CAM therapy under the CAM law.

-In Serbia the CAM by law lists phytotherapy as “a method of treatment suitable for practise”.
+In Serbia the CAM by law lists phytotherapy as “a method of treatment suitable for practice”.

-In Spain a new act is in progress, and “nature medicine as a medical act is only allowed to practise by medical doctors”.
+In Spain a new act is in progress, and only medical doctors are allowed to practise “nature medicine as a medical act”

 In Switzerland herbal medicine is included in federal laws and detailed regulation is delegated to medical and non-medical associations.